 I think one of the huge challenges of 2019 will be coming up with sensible approaches to global AI policy that don't become intermingled with the general anti-tech sentiment taking hold as people realize that platform capitalism just makes for more unpleasant capitalism.

 As policy director at the nonprofit AI research institute Open AI, Jack Clark uses his Twitter to share the latest research and developments in AI, as well as thought-provoking analysis on the technology’s societal, policy, and geopolitical implications.
 If you follow him, you can expect shrewd and succinct takes on why certain AI news matters.
 Prior to Open AI, Clark was a reporter at Bloomberg, where he covered AI; he is also the curator behind the meaty newsletter Import AI.

 A.I. researchers at several top labs are demonstrating "explosive progress" in the long push toward machines that can understand natural language: https://t.co/LpmbhJMHTO

 A technology correspondent at The New York Times, Cade Metz covers the AI beat relentlessly and thoroughly.
 He was previously a journalist at WIRED and his Twitter is filled with his latest scoops.

 Inspired by these AI and machine learning experts?
-If you’ve thought about transitioning to a role in this cutting-edge field, consider Springboard’s AI/Machine Learning Course.
+If you’ve thought about transitioning to a role in this cutting-edge field, consider Springboard’s Machine Learning Engineering Career Track.
 It’s a self-guided, intensive, mentor-led bootcamp with a job guarantee!